Keyfactor/fortinet-fortiweb-orchestrator/docsource/content.md

    - Network disruptions or configuration changes could impact the retrieval process.

 ### Summary:
 While this approach works, it is not ideal and introduces potential risks.
-Until Fortinet provides PEM file support via the REST API or a more stable alternative, this method should be considered a temporary solution.
+Until FortiWeb provides PEM file support via the REST API or a more stable alternative, this method should be considered a temporary solution.

 ## Test Cases